The best food for Pug puppies is easy to chew and swallow, but still provides them with a complete diet.

 And extra weight can exacerbate the breathing problems that pugs may already have.

-You should feed a puppy at least three to four times a day, with snacks in between, until about 6 months of age, when their metabolism slows and you can go to two times a day.
+You should feed a puppy four times a day, until about 6 months of age.

 Best Food for Pug Puppies